DS4SD/icdar23-doclaynet/docs/task.md

 Further, you may consider any other publicly available document layout dataset for training (e.g. [PubLayNet](https://github.com/ibm-aur-nlp/PubLayNet), [DocBank](https://github.com/doc-analysis/DocBank)).

 !!! tip
-        DocLayNet provides not only bitmap page samples and COCO bounding-box annotations, but also the original PDF files and paired JSON with the digital text-cells.
+        DocLayNet provides not only bitmap page samples and COCO bounding-box annotations, but also JSON files with the digital text-cells from the originating PDFs.
 This may support you in solving the proposed challenge using both language and vision with multimodal ML approaches.

 ## Evaluation

 ### Competition data-set

 To assess the layout segmentation performance of your model, we provide a *competition data-set* of 498 new pages in the same manner as [DocLayNet](https://github.com/DS4SD/DocLayNet).
 This competition data-set includes a balanced mix of corporate document samples as shown below.
-The new `others` category provides samples which expose additional layouts that fall out of the DocLayNet layout distribution.
+Samples in the new `others` category expose additional layouts that fall outside of the DocLayNet layout distribution.

 | **Document category** 	| **Sample count** 	|
 |-----------------------	|------------------	|